 The European Union funds this programme in the regional programme ‘Media and Culture for Development in the Southern Mediterranean Region Programme’, which aims to support the efforts of the Southern Mediterranean countries in building deep-rooted democracy and to contribute to their sustainable economic, social and human development, through regional co-operation in the fields of media and culture.
 It supports activities fostering cultural policy reform and reinforcing the capacity of cultural policymakers, as well as promoting investment and the development of cultural operators’ business capabilities.

 The programme, which started in March 2014, will implement the following main activities:

-- An open call for proposals for street theatre projects in Middle East and North Africa.
-There will be two rounds of calls for proposals, one in 2014 and one in 2015.
+- An open call for proposals for street theatre projects in the Middle East and North Africa.
+There will be two rounds of calls for proposals, one in 2014 and one in 2015;

-- Open call for tender for feasibility studies on litigation/remedies for cultural rights abuses.
+- Open call for tender for feasibility studies on litigation/remedies for cultural rights abuses; and

 - Open call for local, provincial, regional or international advocacy projects on abuses of / increased respect for cultural rights.

 Our research showed that matching minority- and artist-led organisations would bridge the need for drama, technical, marketing, media and project management skills in the former and the need to build knowledge/trust of minority communities in the latter.
 In many places, discussion of the existence and positive integration of minority communities is just beginning to happen as part of transition processes (e.g. Libya and Tunisia).
 This means arts organisations are interested in minorities but do not necessarily feel able to take this forward.